Jabel Shams is the highest mountain in Oman with an altitude of 3,028 m.

 - True summit elevation: 3,009m

 You have to treat this hike seriously since you have a long day ahead of you.
 So pretty much you need to have all the hiking gear.

 Sun cream, sun-glasses, emergency blanket, head-light, lighter, hat, trekking poles, hiking bag with waist straps, water (at least 6 liters), healthy snacks and food for an entire.
 But hey!! put some more food and water in case you have to stay your night on the mountain.

-And inform someone know when you are starting the hike and when you expect to return.
+And inform someone knows when you are starting the hike and when you expect to return.

 Start as early as possible, a 5:00am start is what I usually go for, so I will be back by 4-5pm.

-Best way to test your fitness levels, if you are not done with section 1 of the hike in under 2 hours, you should probably not aim to the summit unless you are prepared to go for very long day.
+The best way to test your fitness levels, if you are not done with section 1 of the hike in under 2 hours, you should probably not aim at the summit unless you are prepared to go for a very long day.

 If you have done As Sab W6 Balcony hike, you pretty much have the same scenery, very dramatic with sheer drops and massive canyon.

-- Temperature drops subzero with strong wind up to 70km/h and heavy rain in the months of November to March, so be prepared.
+- The temperature drops subzero with strong wind up to 70km/h and heavy rain in the months of November to March, so be prepared.

 - I don’t have solid information about the army bases, but as any army bases around the world, it is not there for civilians to visit.
 Though I know Omani people are extremely kinds, so if it is an emergency, don’t shy away from trying to reach out for the base.